 “Aight.”

 I was disgusted by my own thoughts, just like my father had taught me.
-All those positive thoughts, that positive mood I had been in was long gone by now.
+All those positive thoughts, that positive mood I’d been in, were long gone.
 I just wanted to go home… I was fooling myself… I couldn’t do this.
 I couldn’t be around him.
+It wasn’t right.
 I wasn’t normal.

 “You should go,” I murmured.
 “I don’t think I…”